• Home

 Categories: Mobile Workforce Vehicle Reimbursement

 Of the four major vehicle programs, company-provided vehicle programs make up a significant number.
-According to our 2019 mobile workforce benchmark report, they were the second most popular.
+According recent benchmarks, they were the second most popular.
 A company-provided vehicle program is simple: the company provides its mobile employees with a fleet vehicle for necessary business travel.
 What’s less simple is the continued expense.

 What are the expenses associated with the company-provided vehicle program?